 Employers have found that taking the time to read our step by step guide to begin with saved them time overall.
 If you have read through your steps and are still not clear, you may want to seek additional support.

-Our research suggests that small employers with between one and four staff members usually spend a total of about 10 hours overall carrying out all their automatic enrolment tasks, over a 12 month period before their staging date.
+Our research suggests that small employers with between one and four staff members usually spend a total of about 15 hours overall carrying out all their automatic enrolment tasks to get set up for automatic enrolment.

 While you can carry out the automatic enrolment tasks yourself, you may choose to ask for extra support.